fluhus/blini/paper/paper.md

 In [@pasolli2019extensive] for example, over 150,000 MAGs were dereplicated into about 5,000 species-level bins.
-Such clustering operations typically require many compute hours, which can grow quadratically with the size of the input, when using classical clustering algorithms.
+Such clustering operations typically require many compute hours, which can grow quadratically with the size of the input when using classical clustering algorithms.

 Characterizing the taxonomic makeup of a sample or a MAG collection